 Here’s everything you need:

 - Salmon.
 You can buy skinless or remove the skin before getting started.
 1 pound should be plenty to serve four and is a great ratio for a full box of pasta.
-Fresh or frozen both works here, just allow frozen to thaw before using it.
+Fresh or frozen work here, just allow frozen salmon to thaw before using it.

 - Salt and pepper.
 To amp up the flavor.
 You’ll season the salmon with it, then add the rest to your white wine sauce.